Viscera Cleanup Detail

-Viscera Cleanup Detail is a science fiction simulation video game where players are tasked to clean up the bloody aftermath of a successfully repelled alien invasion.
-The game was developed and published by South Africa-based indie developer studio RuneStorm and was released on 4 April 2014 through Steam Early Access.
+Viscera Cleanup Detail is a science fiction simulation video game where players are tasked to clean up the bloody aftermath of a successfully repelled alien invasion, zombie outbreak and other types of disasters.
+The game was developed and published by South Africa–based indie developer studio RuneStorm and was released on 4 April 2014 through Steam Early Access.
 The full release became available on 23 October 2015.

 Gameplay

 In Viscera Cleanup Detail, players are given the role of "Space-Station Janitors", tasked with cleaning and repairing facilities that have been the scene of bloody battles during an alien invasion or another form of disaster.
-Tasks include gathering and disposing of debris, including, dismembered bodies of aliens and humans, spent shell casings and broken glass, restocking of wall-mounted first aid kits, repairing bullet holes in walls, and cleaning of blood splatter and soot marks from floors, walls and ceilings, as well as secondary bonus tasks.
+Tasks include gathering and disposing of debris, including dismembered bodies of aliens and humans, spent shell casings and broken glass; restocking of wall-mounted first aid kits; repairing bullet holes in walls; and cleaning blood splatter and soot marks from floors, walls and ceilings; as well as secondary bonus tasks.
 These include stacking items like crates and barrels in a designated stacking area and filing disaster reports on the events and deaths that took place in a corresponding level.

-To accomplish these tasks, players carry with them a mop, to help clean up any blood pools or soot found around the station, a sensor device, to detect traces of biological or non-biological messes, and a small PDA to take notes on the level.
+To accomplish these tasks, players carry a mop to help clean up any blood pools or soot found around the station, a sensor device to detect traces of biological or non-biological messes, and a small PDA to take notes on the level.
 Players may also interact with debris and other items with their empty hands.
-Another addition in a patch added to the game is a broom, which players could find lying around every map of the game to help sweep up bullet casings or other trash deemed worthy of sweeping.
+A patch later added a broom item, which players could find lying around every map of the game to help sweep up bullet casings or other trash.

-Deployed throughout each level are janitorial machines in which the player must make use of to complete the cleaning operation: An incinerator for disposal of debris, a bucket dispenser which is the only source of clean water, a dispenser for bins that can be used to carry multiple smaller items such as cans, casings and even body parts, a welding device for repairing bullet holes in the walls, and an item vending machine where the player can get additional items such as lanterns, first aid kit restocking supplies, "wet floor" signs and flares.
+Deployed throughout each level are janitorial machines that players use to help clean: an incinerator for disposal of debris; a bucket dispenser, which is the only source of clean water; a dispenser for bins that can be used to carry multiple smaller items such as cans, casings and even body parts; a welding device for repairing bullet holes in the walls; and an item vending machine where the player can get additional items such as lanterns, first aid kit restocking supplies, "wet floor" signs and flares.
 Occasionally, bucket and bin dispensers may malfunction and instead dispense one or more pieces of bloody debris, resulting in additional debris and bloodstains to be cleaned up.